Thinking Ahead on Taxes? 2025 Deductions and ‘One Big Beautiful Bill’ Updates Explained

 Changes From 2017 Tax Reform

-In late 2017, Congress passed the Tax Cuts and Jobs Act, a sweeping overhaul of the federal tax code.
+In late 2017, Congress passed the Tax Cuts and Jobs Act (TCJA), a sweeping overhaul of the federal tax code.
+Originally set to expire in 2025, these changes are now permanent thanks to the bill, which locked in key provisions of the 2017 tax reform.
 The main change affecting everyday Americans was to the standard deduction.
 In 2017, it was $6,350 for single filers and $12,700 for married couples filing jointly.
-Under the new law, it nearly doubled.
+Under the TCJA, it nearly doubled.

 While the 2017 changes were good news for some people, they came at the expense of several popular deductions that were eliminated.
 These include:

-• Home equity loan interest deduction, unless the loan is used to improve the home
+• Home equity loan interest deduction, unless the loan is used to buy, build or substantially improve the home.

 The higher standard deduction made itemizing less worthwhile for many taxpayers.
 Itemizing was often the default choice for homeowners with a mortgage in the past because of the mortgage interest deduction.
 But now choosing the standard deduction often yields the bigger tax savings.